Visualizing your business’ funnel is one of the critical tasks you need to undertake regularly.

 Analyzing funnel data is easier said than done, especially if you don’t have the right tool.
 Besides, if Excel is your go-to data visualization tool, accessing the Funnel chart is impossible.

-We totally understand Excel is a trusted data visualization tool because it’s familiar and has been there for decades.
+We understand Excel is a trusted data visualization tool because it’s familiar and has been there for decades.
 But, this spreadsheet application should not be your go-to Funnel Chart maker, especially if you want to harness high-level insights.

 Microsoft Excel does not have a Funnel Chart.